Improved Hardness Results for Min-Max Optimization with Coupled Constraints

 \begin{theorem}[ {\cite[Theorem~5.1]{daskalakis2021complexity}}] Consider a \LRMINMAX problem, and assume that $f$ is $G$-Lipschitz and $L$-smooth.
 Then: \begin{enumerate}[label=\roman*)] \item For any $\epsilon>0$, $\delta>0$ and any $\nu\ge0$, define $\alpha:=\frac{1}{2}\left(\sqrt{(G+\delta)^2+4\left(\epsilon-\frac{L}{2}\delta^2\right)}-(G+\delta)\right)$.
 Any $\alpha$-approximate fixed point $(x,y)$ of \GDAFP is an $(\epsilon,\delta,\nu)$ solution to \MINMAX. \item For any $\alpha>0$, define $\epsilon:=\frac{\alpha^2L}{(5L+2)^2}$ and $\delta\le\frac{\alpha}{5L+2}$.
 Any $(\epsilon,\delta,\nu)$ solution to \LRMINMAX is an $\alpha$-approximate fixed point of \GDAFP. \end{enumerate} \end{theorem}

 The previous theorem shows that there are solutions to \LRMINMAX that can be verified in polynomial time.
 However, this does not imply that \emph{all} of them are checkable in polynomial time.
-Additionally, there exists a reverse reduction that essentially shows that if finding an $\alpha$-fixed point of $F_\GDA$ is \PPAD-hard, then \MINMAX is also \PPAD-hard.
+Additionally, this also shows that there exists a reverse reduction that essentially shows that if finding an $\alpha$-fixed point of $F_\GDA$ is \PPAD-hard, then \MINMAX is also \PPAD-hard.

 \paragraph{Promises} Following the earlier discussion, \MINMAX and \GDAFP are formally defined as promise problems.
 All inputs satisfy the promise that the arithmetic circuits output function and gradient values that are consistent with the smoothness and Lipschitz constants specified in the input.
-Moreover, we make some minimal promises about the constraints that depend on whether the constraints are jointly convex or bilinear (see \Cref{sec:interest}).
+Moreover, we make some minimal promises about the constraints that depend on whether the constraints are jointly convex constraints or independent constraints (see \Cref{sec:interest}).

 \paragraph{Function representation} When defining a computational problem, we assume as input two circuits: one implementing a $G$-Lipschitz and $L$-smooth function $f$ and the other implementing its gradient $\nabla f$.
 Notably, this does not require the function $f$ to be represented explicitly.
 Differently, we always assume that the functions $g_i$ for each $i\in\{1,2\}$ are given in input by $\{B^{(i)}_j,b^{(i)}_{1,j},b^{(i)}_{2,j},c^{(i)}_j\}_{i\in\{1,2\},j\in[m]}$ defining the constraints as per \Cref{eq:constraints}.